What is PCI Compliance?

 Does this apply to my nonprofit?

 Every organization that accepts credit cards is being required to comply with PCI DSS, but the requirements for compliance can vary widely depending on the types of processing you do and the volume of credit card transactions processed.
 Merchants fall into one of four levels.
-Most nonprofits fall into the lowest processing volume category (Level 4 with less than 20,000 Visa/MC transactions per year), where the primary requirement is completion of a PCI self-assessment questionnaire and quarterly network scans.
+Most nonprofits fall into the lowest processing volume category (Level 4 with less than 20,000 Visa/MC transactions per year), where the primary requirement is the completion of a PCI self-assessment questionnaire and quarterly network scans.
 Although PCI certification for Level 4 merchants is not required by all acquirers, effective July 1, 2010 there is a mandate to use PA-DSS compliant payment applications.
 DonorPerfect clients who use the SafeSave gateway are outside the scope of this mandate.
 Since all data is hosted via a PCI compliant service provider.

 Why is PCI compliance important to my organization?